EAISI/FRIDAY-ML/README.md

 > This separation between learning and coding maintains the "Write less, read more, evaluate everything" philosophy by ensuring you understand concepts before generating implementation code.

 ## Attribution & license
-We salute the creators of the ['real' F.R.I.D.A.Y.](https://marvelcinematicuniverse.fandom.com/wiki/F.R.I.D.A.Y.), with a nerdy wink of an eye. and also because most lectures as [EAISI Academy](https://www.tue.nl/en/education/professional-education/current-programs/eaisi-academy) are held on Fridays.
+We salute the creators of the ['real' F.R.I.D.A.Y.](https://marvelcinematicuniverse.fandom.com/wiki/F.R.I.D.A.Y.), with a nerdy wink of an eye and also because most lectures as [EAISI Academy](https://www.tue.nl/en/education/professional-education/current-programs/eaisi-academy) are held on Fridays.
 This project is licensed under the MIT License.